 Video cameras may be in place to offer protection for home or store owners.
 But any cameras that are near the crash scene may also have captured a driver driving erratically or may have captured the exact point of impact.
 Video evidence can be irrefutable proof as to why the crash occurred, who caused it, and who may be at fault for the crash.

 Obtaining video evidence is not always easy.
 An attorney has to follow the route you and the truck were traveling to see which cameras may have caught the footage, and then they either have to ask the owner to turn over the videos voluntarily or subpoena them to do so.

 Obtaining the Police Report

-Another thing the personal injury attorney will do when investigating the trucking accident is to obtain the police report.
-The police may talk to witnesses or do accident scene recreations to help show who was at fault.
+Another thing the personal injury attorney will do when investigating the trucking crash is to obtain the police report.
+The police may talk to witnesses or do crash scene recreations to help show who was at fault.

 Obtaining Electronic Data Recorder Information